galkn/react-native-store-front/README.md

 # react-native-store-front

-Get the country code for ios from iTunes Connect
+Get the country code for ios from iTunes Store

 ## Installation